 After listening to the concerns or complaints of the family, the next step is to make a plan for addressing the situation.
 You may not always immediately know how to best handle the problem, but that's okay.
 In these cases, don't be afraid to thank the family for bringing the matter to your attention and tell them that you will call them by the end of the week - or a similar time frame - with an update.
 Communicating your next step to the parent, even if it's just an update, will likely go a long way in appeasing any irritation.

-For more tips on dealing with your children’s families, check out the online teaching courses by ProSolutions Training.
+For more tips on dealing with your children’s families, check out our Family Engagement course.